 For instance, if general contractors are going to benefit from real-time data access and create accurate as-builts, they need dynamic, quality data from the field.

 Ultimately, digitization is only valuable as long as it’s paired with integration and clean collaboration between boots on the ground, back-office systems, and stakeholders along the value chain.

-IV.
 Transforming project hand-off by aligning on data

 Though integrated mobile software is a key step forward in construction, siloed applications aren’t simply an issue in the field.
 The same goes for legacy back-office systems (EAM, GIS, etc.) and even digital twins - when stakeholders aren’t aligned on digital twin technology from project inception.